infumap/infumap/tools/gpu/text_embedding/README.md

 - model files live under `tools/gpu/text_embedding/models`
 - the launcher creates or reuses `tools/gpu/text_embedding/.venv`
-- the launcher installs Python `fastembed-gpu`, `fastapi`, and `uvicorn` on GPU hosts by default, and otherwise falls back to `fastembed`
+- the launcher installs Python `fastembed-gpu`, `fastapi`, and `uvicorn` on NVIDIA GPU hosts by default, and otherwise falls back to `fastembed`

 ## Start The Service